git-wmeister/learn-DevTools/md/md-cheatsheet.md

 | <https://www.markdownguide.org/cheat-sheet> | Cheat Sheet |

 * Main Topic
   * Subtopic1
        Some Points for subtopic1

   * Subtopic2

+        Some Points for subtopic2 Line 1
-        Some Points for subtopic2
+        Some Points for subtopic2 Line 2

 Type `&nbsp;` &nbsp; to add a single space.
 Type `&ensp;` &ensp; to add 2 spaces.